louisliss/big-data-spring2018/week-03/submission/PSet2_pandas_intro.md

 di = dict(zip(existhours,hourmap))
 #print(di)

-#uses the dictionary to map the old range onto the new
+#uses the dictionary to replace the old range with the new

 df['hour'].replace(di, inplace=True)